Tech-Wisker/tech-wisker-revamp/README.md

 npm run dev
 ```

-**Edit a file directly in GitHub**
+### **Edit a File Directly in GitHub**

 - Navigate to the desired file(s).
 - Click the "Edit" button (pencil icon) at the top right of the file view.
-- Make your changes and commit the changes.
+- Make your changes and commit them.

-**Use GitHub Codespaces**
+### **Use GitHub Codespaces**

 - Navigate to the main page of your repository.
 - Click on the "Code" button (green button) near the top right.
 - Select the "Codespaces" tab.
-- Click on "New codespace" to launch a new Codespace environment.
+- Click on "New Codespace" to launch a new Codespace environment.
 - Edit files directly within the Codespace and commit and push your changes once you're done.

-## What technologies are used for this project?
+## What Technologies Are Used in This Project?

-This project is built with .
+This project is built with:

 - Vite
 - TypeScript
 - React
 - shadcn-ui
 - Tailwind CSS

-## How can I deploy this project?
+## How Can I Deploy This Project?

-Simply open [Lovable](https://lovable.dev/projects/a27b369d-3654-41d0-9797-92c4df5d4289) and click on Share -> Publish.
+To deploy this project, you can use platforms like **Vercel** or **Netlify** for a seamless deployment experience.

-## I want to use a custom domain - is that possible?
+## Can I Use a Custom Domain?

-We don't support custom domains (yet).
-If you want to deploy your project under your own domain then we recommend using Netlify.
-Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)
+Yes!
+If you want to deploy your project under your own domain, we recommend using **Netlify** or **Vercel**.

+Would you like me to assist with deployment instructions specific to your setup? 🚀